jenglick/scipy22-qiskit-runtime-tutorial/README.md

 ## Resouces

-More info about Qiskit Runtime in the [documentation](https://qiskit.org/documentation/partners/qiskit_ibm_runtime/).
+More info about Qiskit Runtime can be found in the [documentation](https://qiskit.org/documentation/partners/qiskit_ibm_runtime/).

 ## Speakers